rackerlabs/repose-hello-world/README.md

 # Creating your own custom filter bundle

-## Create a directories to hold the new filter
+## Create the directories to hold the new filter
  - `mkdir -p ./hello-world-new/src/main/new/org/openrepose/filters/custom/helloworldnew/`
  - `mkdir -p ./hello-world-new/src/test/new/org/openrepose/filters/custom/helloworldnew/`

 ## Create the files for the new filter.
+ - `touch ./hello-world-new/pom.xml`
  - `touch ./hello-world-new/src/main/new/org/openrepose/filters/custom/helloworldnew/HelloWorldNewFilter.new`
  - `touch ./hello-world-new/src/test/new/org/openrepose/filters/custom/helloworldnew/HelloWorldNewFilterTest.new`